 Do you have a sweet tooth?
 Then these healthy filling snacks (in moderation) are perfect for you: Baked sweet potato toast

 11. Carrots, raw

 This popular root contains plenty of beta-carotene in addition to beneficial fiber and complex carbohydrates.
 Our body can transform beta-carotene into vitamin A, which is good for our eyes, skin, and hair.

-For this transformation our body needs a little bit of fat.
-That’s why you should always prepare carrots with some oil or nuts.
+For this transformation, our body needs a little bit of fat.
+That’s why you should always prepare carrots with some oil or nuts and seeds.
 The same is true for sweet potatoes, mentioned above.

 Fiber content: 2.8 g per 100 g (11), or 3.6 g in a cup of chopped carrots, raw (128 g)

 A creative appetizer or veggie snack is this spiralized carrot recipe.